imagino50/Data-Stream-Clustering/README.md

 ![alt text](https://github.com/imagino50/ParticlesProject/blob/master/public/image.png   "Home page")

 ## Project purpose
-Detect 'density-based clustering' of a continuous (infinite) stream of 'events'.
+Detect 'density-based clustering' of a continuous (infinite) stream of 'Events'.
 'Event' attributes : posX, posY, intensity, radius, clusterId.

 The classification of these 'events' is done accordingly to these 4 conditions :
 - Events are sent one by one to the stream input
-- Each Event intensity decreases while its radius increases over time.
+- Each event intensity decreases while its radius increases over time.
 - Events with weak intensity are filtered
-- To emphase the 'density-based clustering', Events accumulate theirs intensities when they are close enough.
+- To emphase the 'density-based clustering', events accumulate theirs intensities when they are close enough.

 ## Steps Process
 1. Generates continously 'events' as 2D input : Randomly or from a standard deviation around a moving center.